rasbt/python-machine-learning-book-2nd-edition/docs/errata/README.md

 There is a wrong chapter reference at the bottom of this page.
 It should be *Chapter 6* and not *Chapter 5*.

 pg.
+171

+The sentence "implement an RBF PCA".
+It should be *a* not *an*.

+pg.
 172

 The sentence "Now, we are going to implement an RBF Kernal PCA".
 It should be *a* and not *an*.